crckfx/wildWildWeb/pages/sudoku/sudoku.md

 - `SudokuGame` and `Renderer` are both classes, and both draw from the `static` file
 - `UI` is a custom object, not a class. it receives both and does DOM stuff
 - `manager` is new and is for the UI beyond the board controls; for the larger app puzzle system

+> problem: now, the win condition is still firing a (normal) draw after the "draw without highlighting call"